qpienaar/school_projects/README.md

 ## Documentation Notes

 Each field, course, and project directory contains its own README.
 Reports and presentations included in project folders provide the formal derivations and results; the READMEs provide a concise index and reproduction guidance.
-Mathematical notation in these documents uses GitHub-supported LaTeX delimiters such as `$x$` and `$$x$$`.